michaeltatarjr/michaeltatarjr/README.md

 - 👋 Hi, I’m @michaeltatarjr
-- 👀 I’m interested in learning more about data science
+- 👀 I’m a Data Science professional.
+I like to marry my Data Science skills with areas, such as process improvement, Lean Six Sigma, Marketing, etc.
-- 🌱 I’m currently learning Data Science at the Nashville Software School
+- 🌱 I’m a recent graduate of an 9 month long intensive Data Science apprenticeship
-- 💞️ I’m looking to collaborate on some early first project and easy wins
+- 💞️ I’m looking to work on interesting projects, etc.
-- 📫 How to reach me email me, or message me here.
+- 📫 Look around at what I've got in my GitHub, and email me.

 <!---
 michaeltatarjr/michaeltatarjr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.